Image of faculty member smiling and helping patient with a student

 Your Dream.
 Your Journey.
 Your Move.

 We believe it’s a privilege to help patients recover from some of their most trying days.
 And we’ll teach you the steps to becoming an occupational therapy assistant.
-Through our curriculum, you’ll be guided on how to put that passion to practice and bring your unique experiences to each patient you meet.
+Through our curriculum, you’ll be guided on how to put that passion into practice and bring your unique experiences to each patient you meet.
 Start your journey with us.